Code-Institute-Submissions/smtilson-pp1-boardgames/README.md

 <a name="tutor-support-bug"></a>
 - Bug: Header and footer were cutting off part of the main element.
 I had styled it so that the main element scrolled beneath the navbar and social media links.
 This made it very hard to make it look good across different devices as I had to fiddle with the margin-top of main as well as the height of certain elements.

    - Fix: I removed the fancy scrolling of the main element.
 Now the footer cuts off some content, which is expected behavior.
 This was suggested by Tutor support.
 So ultimately, better design was the solution.
+Prior to this, there were several commits involving positioning, margins, and sizing of the header, footer, main, the hero3 div, and other elements on the landing page that were solely related to this issue.

 - Bug: A strong element caused text to be pushed to the next line in the Earthborne Rangers section.